Characterization of Talagrand's transport-entropy inequalities in metric spaces: From modified log-Sobolev inequality to transport-entropy inequality

 \section{From modified log-Sobolev inequality to transport-entropy inequality}

-In this section we prove Theorem \ref{OV-thm-intro}.
+In this section we prove Theorem~\ref{OV-thm-intro}.
 We have to distinguish between the modified log-Sobolev inequalities plus and minus.
-As in \cite{gozlan}, the proofs of Theorems \ref{OV-thm-intro} and \ref{GRS-thm-intro} use as a main ingredient the stability of log-Sobolev type inequalities under tensor products.
+As in~\cite{gozlan}, the proofs of Theorems \ref {OV-thm-intro} and~\ref{GRS-thm-intro} use as a main ingredient the stability of log-Sobolev-type inequalities under tensor products.

 Let us recall this tensorisation property.
-The entropy functional enjoys the following well known sub-additivity property (see {\it e.g.}\ \cite[Chapter 1]{ane}): if $h:X^n\to \R^+$,
+The entropy functional enjoys the following well-known sub-additivity property (see, e.g., \cite{ane}, Chapter 1): if $h\dvtx X^n\to\R^+$,

-where, for all $x\in X^n$, the application $h_{i,x}$ is the $i$-th partial application defined by
+where, for all $x\in X^n$, the application $h_{i,x}$ is the $i$th partial application defined by

-Let us say that $h:X^n\to \R^+$ is \emph{separately locally Lipschitz}, if all the partial applications $h_{i,x}$ $1\leq i\leq n$, $x\in X^n$ are locally Lipschitz on $X.$ Now, suppose that a probability $\mu$ on $X$ verifies ${\bf LSI^+_\alpha}(A)$ for some $A>0.$ Then, using \eqref{sub additivity}, we easily conclude that $\mu^n$ enjoys the following inequality:
+Let us say that $h\dvtx X^n\to\R^+$ is \textit{separately locally Lipschitz}, if all the partial applications $h_{i,x}$ $1\leq i\leq n$, $x\in X^n$ are locally Lipschitz on $X.$ Now, suppose that a probability $\mu$ on $X$ verifies (\ref{LSIplusA}) for some $A>0.$ Then, using \eqref{subadditivity}, we easily conclude that $\mu^n$ enjoys the following inequality: